Why Cyprus

 Life in Cyprus moves at a relaxed Mediterranean pace, shaped by sunshine, family, and outdoor living.
 With over 300 sunny days a year, daily life often centers around the sea, village squares, and evening strolls along coastal promenades.

 Food plays a central role — long meals of meze (bites) shared with friends and family are common, reflecting a culture that values connection and hospitality.
 Social life stretches late into the evening, especially in summer, and communities remain close-knit, blending tradition with modern European living.
-The Mediterranean mindset in Cyprus emphasizes balance: work is important, but so are leisure, conversation, and enjoying life slowly under the sun.
+The Mediterranean mindset in Cyprus emphasizes balance.

 Education & Healthcare